jasondchambers/mydevenv/README.md

 #### O/S

-Omarchy is now used as my primary OS.
+Omarchy is now my preferred primary OS.
 I still use macOS for some workflows and so require consistency for when I need to do some things on macOS.
+Eventually, I intend to migrate away from macOS (after 20 years).

 #### IDE